Sathylias/fgl-homelab/README.md

 ## What ?

-Useful scripts, tools and Ansible roles for the management of my KVM Homelab
+Useful scripts, tools, Docker & Ansible roles for the management of my KVM Homelab

+FYI: FGL stands for 'Future Gadget Lab', which is a pseudo-organization in the Steins Gate anime

 ## How ?